 What about multi-purpose products?
 Here's a lovely wooden toy bench.
 The site doesn't identify the manufacturer, so I don't know if this is the banc avec coffre à jouets by Pinolino (which I couldn't find on the Pinolino web site).
 Update on August 24, 2011: The site I grabbed this picture from no longer sells the bench, but the Pinolino bench is still available.

 If you prefer upholstered furniture, Sigikid has child-size armchairs and sofas with toy chests.
-Update in August 24, 2011: I'm no longer finding these products on the Sigikid web site, but the sofa and chairs are still for sale here.
+Update on Feb.
+25, 2015: I'm no longer finding these products.

 Oeuf calls this lovely product the Toy Store.
-It's gotten a lot of attention in the blog world; I heard of it from Cool Mom Picks, Better Living Through Design, and ohdeedoh.
+It's gotten a lot of attention in the blog world; I heard of it from Cool Mom Picks, Better Living Through Design, and Apartment Therapy.

 And then there are the wonderful toy storage baskets that look like houses or garages. [via Cool Mom Picks; sold by Nettle Green]

 And finally, here's one of the handpainted toy boxes from With Hugs and Kisses.
 I just wish the pictures were better, especially for this nursery rhyme box.